hnjw-png/manvsmachine/README.md

 * The games color coordination and layout, makes the game attracive from the first load, its clear to read and the color are easy colors for the eyes.
 * The game should work properly, upon user interaction.
 * The game should look good and function on all devices.
+* The game is self explainatary, the only difference than usual is that when you draw the same, the human wins everytime.

 ## Frequent Visitor goals: